Links on Android Authority may earn us a commission. Learn more.

 - Cons: expensive, requires a powerful PC

-If the Oculus Quest is a device meant to attract more mainstream attention to virtual reality and do away with cumbersome sensors and extras, the HTC Vive Pro is the opposite.
-An improvement on the already impressive original Vive, this headset is unashamedly dedicated to hardcore enthusiasts.
+If the Oculus Quest 2 is a device meant to attract more mainstream attention to virtual reality and do away with cumbersome sensors and extras, the HTC Vive Pro is the opposite.
+An improvement on the already impressive Vive line, this headset is unashamedly dedicated to hardcore enthusiasts.
 So, if you have the time and money to spend, this could be your number one choice.

-Although it has the same resolution as the Oculus Quest, the visuals of the HTC Vive Pro are unrivaled thanks to its dual AMOLED screens.
+Although it has the same resolution as the Oculus Quest 2, the visuals of the HTC Vive Pro are unrivaled thanks to its dual LCD 90Hz screens.
 The immersive feeling is further helped by adjustable built-in headphones with 3D spatial audio.
 They do make the headset look a bit bulky, but it has good ergonomics and is not as front-heavy as its predecessor.
-However, getting and setting up the full HTC Vive Pro kit is neither cheap nor easy.
-The starter kit, which includes two base stations, a link box and two controllers will set up you back a whopping $1,250.
-And unless you own the original HTC Vive and have these peripherals already, that’s what you have to purchase.
-You can’t really do anything with just a headset.
-Worse yet — you need a beefy desktop PC to tether the headset to.
+At least this updated version also includes the controllers you’ll need to get in the game.
+Unfortunately, you need a laptop or a desktop to tether the headset.

-The HTC Vive Pro offers unrivaled performance and visuals but it's an enthusiast's device.
+The HTC Vive Cosmos offers unrivaled performance and visuals but it's an enthusiast's device.

-If that doesn’t bother you, the big question that remains is what content the Vive Pro offers.
 It is a solid option thanks to its compatibility with SteamVR, but also thanks to the recently introduced Viveport Infinity.
 This subscription service is the first of its kind in the VR realm, allowing you access to a large library of content for a monthly fee.
-Even so, it is hard to say that the Vive Pro or its even more expensive successor the Vive Pro Eye are anything more than niche devices.
 If you already love VR, you will love HTC’s headset too, but if you are new to the hobby there are far better and more affordable options.

 5. Samsung Odyssey+